ICS Security: What It Is and Why It’s a Challenge for Organizations | Cyber Security

 Better ICS Cybersecurity with United IT and OT

 These questions beg the question: how can organizations best strengthen their ICS security?
-Acknowledging that question, Tripwire and its parent company Belden published Industrial Cyber Security for Dummies.
+Acknowledging that question, Tripwire and its parent company Belden published Industrial Security for Dummies.
 The resource takes a deeper dive into why many organizations’ ICS products and software aren’t receptive to IT security strategies.
 It also explores the blurring line separating IT from OT as a convergence of different priorities and strategies.

 To demonstrate, IT adheres to the CIA Triad in valuing confidentiality first, then integrity, and lastly availability.
 As such, IT personnel can easily disable a system to implement a patch or remove malware if it’s in the interest of preserving the confidentiality or integrity of a system.
 An asset’s unavailability might be inconvenient, but convenience is no reason to threaten the confidentiality and integrity of an IT asset.